zero-meta/EasyClangComplete/docs/configs.md

 in your settings.
 See how to set this setting correctly [here](../settings/#flags_sources).

-??? note "Catkin setup <small>(click to expand)</small>"

-    #### Catkin configuration

-    For those using `catkin` (e.g. when developing with ROS) the plugin will configure the needed settings automatically if you are using Sublime Text projects.
-Here is a summary of what the plugin does for you.
-By default when running Sublime Text from GUI it knows nothing about the paths set in `.bashrc` of your system.
-So the plugin needs to update the `CMAKE_PREFIX_PATH` to be able to find `catkin`.
-Your `*.sublime-project` will look something like this after the configuration:

-    ```json tab="*.sublime-project"
-    "ecc_flags_sources": [
-        {
-          "file": "CMakeLists.txt",
-          "prefix_paths": [ "/opt/ros/indigo",
-                            "~/catkin_ws/devel" ]
-        },
-    ]
-    ```

-    !!! warning
-        This will only work if you are using Sublime Text projects with your code.
-Otherwise no configuration will take place and the proper compiler flags will **NOT** be generated.

 ### Using a compilation database <small>`compile_commands.json`</small>
 This file defines the flags per target (read more about it [here](https://clang.llvm.org/docs/JSONCompilationDatabase.html)).
 When this